gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Now that the system is fully equilibrated, we can perform a longer simulation and measure some outputs.
+    Let us perform a 400 pico seconds run in the
+    NVT ensemble, during which the atom positions will be printed every pico-second.
+The trajectory will then be used to measure radial distribution functions and probe the solvation environnement of the ions.

 ..  container:: justify

-    Let us perform a slightly longer run in the
-    NVT ensemble, during which the atom positions will be printed every pico-second.
-    Create a new input file and call it *production.mdp*.
-Copy the following lines into it:
+    Create a new input file within the *inputs/* folder, call it *production.mdp*, and copy the following lines into it:

 ..  code-block:: bw